Ye (Hebei): History

+Following this event, the inhabitants of Ye were relocated to Anyang, just 18km to the south.
+Anyang soon inherited the old city's function as the political center of Hebei, with many people even referring to Anyang as Ye.
 Some scholars, such as Ku Chi-kuang reported that the Hebei region continued to harbour separatist sympathies into the Tang dynasty.
-It was the region from which An Lushan launched his rebellion during the reign of the Tang Emperor Xuanzong.
-The city was razed after the rebellion's failure.
+It was the region from which An Lushan launched his rebellion during the reign of the Tang Emperor Xuanzong, and Ye was briefly used as a base for the rebels under An Qingxu in 758–759.

 Standing Buddha statue carved in bluestone unearthed in the Ye city site, Northern Qi dynasty.
 Housed in the Yecheng Museum.

 Extensive excavations of the city have been made in recent years, allowing Chinese historians to make detailed plans of the site.
 In 2012, archaeologists unearthed nearly 3,000 Buddha statues during a dig outside Ye.
 Most of the statues are made of white marble and limestone, and could date back to the Eastern Wei and Northern Qi dynasties (534–577 CE).

-A community of merchant Sogdians resided in Northern Qi era Ye.
+A community of merchant Sogdians resided in Northern Qi-era Ye.